boeni-industries/aico/docs/concepts/data/data_layer.md

 ## Federated Device Sync

 The data layer is designed to support AICO's federated device roaming capability.
-For detailed information about the federated device network architecture, synchronization protocols, and conflict resolution strategies, see [Data Federation](data_federation.md).
+For detailed information about the federated device network architecture, synchronization protocols, and conflict resolution strategies, see Data Federation documentation (file does not exist).

 **Key Integration Points**:
 - Device registry stored in libSQL primary database